Emergency Medical Technician-Paramedic (Certificate)

 - High school diploma or equivalent**

-- Show proof of an active Illinois EMT-Basic or EMT-Intermediate license or be currently enrolled in EMT 101 with plans to achieve licensure before classes begin
+- Show proof of an active Illinois EMT-Basic or EMT-Intermediate license

 - Completion of BIOL 121 with a "C" or higher OR concurrent enrollment